 Relying on a battery of environmental sensors, the new software tracked each shot, from impact to how the ball bounces visually on screen.

 In this way, the golfer has a detailed analysis of the entire flight of the ball which can be used for practice or training.

-There are several types of measurement system used in golf simulation to achieve this, such as Simulator Mats, Sonic Sound systems, Optical Sensor arrays, Radar and Camera ball tracking systems.
+There are several types of measurement systems used in golf simulation to achieve this, such as Simulator Mats, Sonic Sound systems, Optical Sensor arrays, Radar, and Camera ball tracking systems.

 Indoor Golf – The Technology

 Golf has always found itself at the heart of ‘gaming’ with some of the first computer games simulating Putting…

 However, it was the invention of the PlayStation that really saw the potential of indoor golf albeit using a ‘controller’ rather than an actual golf club.

 At the moment, there are lots of different ‘Sims’ on the market including Trackman, Golfzon, and probably the most well-known, GC2 launch monitor.
 The latter is preferred by CityGolf.

 This industry-leading technology that redefined performance analysis outdoors has also proven to be a game changer for indoor simulation.

 Powerful enough to drive the world’s most cutting-edge commercial simulation studios, the GC2 is as flexible as it is accurate.